keroojoseph0/airbnb-clone-project/README.md

 - 🏠 Property → Review: One-to-Many (a property can have multiple reviews).

 - 📅 Booking → Payment: One-to-One (each booking has one payment record).

+## 🧩 Feature Breakdown

+The Airbnb Clone Project includes several core features that together replicate the essential functionality of a modern booking platform.
+Each feature is designed to reflect real-world software development patterns and promote scalability, security, and maintainability.

+1. User Management

+Enables users to register, log in, and manage their profiles securely.
+Authentication and authorization are handled using JWT tokens or Django’s built-in system to protect user data and manage access roles (e.g., guest, host, admin).

+2. Property Management

+Allows hosts to create, update, and delete property listings.
+Each property includes key details such as location, price, availability, and description.
+This feature ensures hosts can manage their listings easily while maintaining accurate and up-to-date information for guests.

+3. Booking System

+Facilitates the reservation process between guests and property owners.
+Users can check availability, make bookings for specific dates, and view booking history.
+The system prevents overlapping reservations to maintain reliability.

+4. Review and Rating System

+Enables guests to leave reviews and ratings after completing their stay.
+This feedback helps improve transparency, trust, and user engagement within the platform, allowing future guests to make informed booking decisions.

+5. Payment Integration

+Handles secure payment processing for confirmed bookings.
+This includes tracking payment status, transaction amounts, and payment methods.
+It ensures all transactions are processed safely and efficiently.

+6. Search and Filter

+Provides advanced search capabilities that allow users to filter properties by location, price range, amenities, and ratings.
+This improves user experience by helping guests find the most suitable accommodations quickly.

+7. Admin Dashboard (Optional)

+Gives administrators tools to monitor users, properties, bookings, and payments.
+It includes data insights and moderation features to ensure smooth platform operation and compliance with system rules.